Choose another writer in this calendar:

 die," as Steinbeck wrote.

 The director Elia Kazan met Steinbeck when the author had separated from Gwyn and was drinking heavily.
-"I don't think John Steinbeck should have been living in New York, I don't think he should have been writing plays," Kazan wrote in his autobiography A Life (1988).
+"I don't think John Steinbeck should have been living in New York, I don't think he should have been writing plays," Kazan wrote in his autobiography.
 "He was a prose writer, at home in the west, with land, with horses, or on a boat; in this big city, he was a dupe."
-Their most famous film project, East of Eden, covered the last part of the book.
+(A Life by Elia Kazan, 1989, p.
+843) Their most famous film project, East of Eden, covered the last part of the book.
 James Dean made his debut in the film.
 Kazan originally wanted Marlon Brando to play the role of Cal.
 He sent Dean to see Steinbeck, who considered him a snotty kid, but said he was Cal "sure as hell".
-Dean received an Academy Award nomination for Best Actor, but Lee Rogow in the Saturday Review was not satisfied (March 19, 1955); "Kazan has apparently attempted to graft a Brando-type personality and set of mannerisms upon Dean, and the result is less than successful... this artful construction of a performance is not, to get Stanislavskian about it, building a character."
+Dean received an Academy Award nomination for Best Actor, but Lee Rogow was not satisfied: "Kazan has apparently attempted to graft a Brando-type personality and set of mannerisms upon Dean, and the result is less than successful... this artful construction of a performance is not, to get Stanislavskian about it, building a character."
+(Saturday Review, March 19, 1955)

 In 1950 Steinbeck married Elaine (Anderson) Scott, the independent daughter of Texas oilman and the ex-wife Zachery Scott, an actor.
 They purchased a house in New York, where he settled down to write East of Eden (1952).
 Elaine took care of the house and his sons when they visited.